-The Roomba 690 is iRobot’s answer for those who want a Wi-Fi-connected robot vacuum cleaner that they could control remotely through their smartphones, but that does not cost more than $500.
+The Roomba 690 is iRobot’s answer for those who want a Wi-Fi-connected robot vacuum cleaner that they could control remotely through their smartphones.

 The Roomba 690 is part of iRobot’s Series 600 robot vacuums, which use older technologies such as the iAdapt navigation and AeroVac cleaning technologies.
 But how does it compare with other robot vacuums in the same series, particularly the Roomba 650, which is the only other Series 600 robot vacuum still available on the site?

 Bottom Line Up Front: